 Global Conversation sessions are 90-minute lively Zoom synchronous sessions in which students from several international partner institutions interact in a guided, facilitated manner on a list of global topics.

 The session is designed for student dialogue and international connection, NOT as a faculty lecture.
-Faculty prepare a short introduction, possibly a very brief presentation, and guiding discussion questions.

 Sessions are co-facilitated by faculty members from various participating international institutions.
 Faculty teams are often most manageable when they are composed of 2-4 members.
 Faculty members can form their own international teams if they already have partners, or they can request to be matched with an international/DePaul partner(s).